 But do they have coverage in event of a medical evacuation?
-Whether the trip is domestic or international, the ability to bring a child to a facility where appropriate medical care can be provided in the case of an emergency will bring peace-of-mind to the parents and faculty.
+Whether the trip is domestic or international, the ability to bring a student to a facility where appropriate medical care can be provided in the case of an emergency can ease the minds of parents and faculty.

 If a student is traveling outside of the United States, we highly recommend all travelers purchase a plan with medical coverage and evacuation included.
 Always insist that the parents and students check with their health insurance to understand the limitations they have in medical coverage while abroad.